On 3-dimensional complex Hom-Lie algebras: Introduction

 \section{Introduction}

 The main difference between a Lie algebra and a Hom-Lie algebra is the appearance of a linear endomorphism in the algebraic condition that plays the role of the Jacobi identity, thus generalizing it.
-If this endomorphism is the identity map, the well known Jacobi identity holds true, and the product in the Hom-Lie algebra is a Lie bracket.
+This map is called {\it the twist map\/.} If this map is the identity, the well known Jacobi identity holds true, and the product in the Hom-Lie algebra is a Lie bracket.
 The problem of classifying Lie algebras is far away to have a solution, and the same is true for Hom-Lie algebras.
 Nevertheless, there are tools to handle and accomplish a classification under certain circumstances that restrict but focus the problem.
 For instance, the restrictions may respond to, or may be motivated by, geometric reasons.
-The purpose of this work is precisely to restrict the classification problem of Hom-Lie algebras to a setting in which geometrical interpretations can be given.
+The purpose of this work is precisely to restrict the classification problem of Hom-Lie algebras to $3$-dimensional settings that might be succeptible of geometrical interpretations.

-We shall study and classify all Hom-Lie algebras in a $3$-dimensional complex vector space.
-Partial results can already be found in the literature; {\it eg\/,} \cite{Alejandra}, \cite{Rem} and \cite{Xiao}.
-So far, most of the known examples arise from special bilinear, skew-symmetric products ---namely, deformations of Lie brackets--- choosing {\it ad hoc\/} automorphisms for the linear map in the generalized Jacobi identity.
-However, not too much has been said so far in most general cases.
-This work intends to fill in this gap, providing the details at least for the general $3$-dimensional Hom-Lie algebras.
+Most of the literature in the subject deals with special bilinear, skew-symmetric products ---namely, Lie brackets or deformations of them--- and the twist maps used are homomorphisms for these special products.
+For results under these hypotheses we refer the reader to \cite{Alejandra}, \cite{Remm} or \cite{Xiao}.
+An interesting classification based on more general grounds has been given in \cite{Xie}, where even though the products are Lie brackets for semisimple Lie algebras, the authors do not require the twist maps to be product homomorphisms.
+So far, however, not too much has been said for the most general products and twist maps.
+This work fills in this gap, at least when $\dim\g=3$, by dealing with products which are not restricted to be Lie brackets and twist maps that are not necessarily product homomorphisms.

+{\bf Convention.} We shall consider the classification problem for {\bf complex} $3$-dimensional vector spaces.
+However, one can apply essentially the same arguments under the slightly more general hypothesis of using any algebraically closed ground field of characteristic zero.
+We have chosen to work with the complex numbers as more familiar choices can be made for some of the entries of the canonical forms of the products or the twist maps ({\it ie\/,} one may use $i={\sqrt{-1}}$).